WVMB-LP

-WVMB-LP (107.9 FM) is an American low power FM radio station licensed to serve the community of Madison, Alabama.
-The station, established in 2004, is owned and operated as a ministry of Madison Baptist Church Inc.
+WVMB-LP (107.9 FM) was a low power FM radio station licensed to serve the community of Madison, Alabama.
+The station, established in 2004, was last owned and operated as a ministry of Madison Baptist Church Inc.

 Programming

-WVMB-LP broadcasts a Christian radio format to Madison and Athens, Alabama.
+WVMB-LP broadcast a Christian radio format to Madison and Athens, Alabama.
 Programming includes Gospel music, teaching programs, sermons, and a limited amount of Spanish language programming.